ii64/python-betterproto2/docs/api.md

 ## Message

-::: betterproto.Message
+::: betterproto2.Message

-::: betterproto.which_one_of
+::: betterproto2.which_one_of

 ## Enumerations

-::: betterproto.Enum
+::: betterproto2.Enum

-::: betterproto.Casing
+::: betterproto2.Casing